isomerpages/nlb-biblioasia/_holding-area/Laws of Our Land: Foundations of a New Nation.md

 <br>
 <img style="width: 100px; height: 100px;" src="/images/Authors/Boon_Lai.png">
 	<b>Fiona Tan</b> was formerly a Senior Archivist (Records Management) with the National Archives of Singapore.
 She was part of the team that advises government agencies on records management, facilitating the processes of transfer, digitisation and access of government records transferred to the National Archives of Singapore.
 She is presently on secondment to the Ministry of Digital Development and Information. </div>

+#### **Notes**

+[^1]: Low Choo Chin, _Report on Citizenship Law in Malaysia and Singapore_ (Italy: Global Citizenship Observatory, Robert Schuman Centre for Advanced Studies, European University Institute, 2017), 1–15, https://www.ecoi.net/en/document/2106108.html.

+[^2]: C.M.
+Turnbull, _A History of Modern Singapore_, 1819–2005 (Singapore: NUS Press, 2017), 268.
+(From National Library, Singapore, call no. RSING 959.57 TUR)

+[^3]: Yeo Kim Wah, _Political Development in Singapore, 1945–1955_ (Singapore: Singapore University Press, 1973), 135–72.
+(From National Library Online)

+[^4]: “Citizenship Bill Approved by the Assembly,” _Straits Times_, 17 October 1957, 1; “321,453 New Citizens,” _Straits Times_, 2 February 1958, 1.
+(From NewspaperSG)&nbsp;

+[^5]: S.C.
+Chua, _Report on the Census of Population 1957_ (Singapore: Department of Statistics, Government Printer, 1964), 43, 46.
+(From National Library Online)

+[^6]: “The New Women's Charter,” _Straits Times_, 23 March 1961, 16; “One Man One Wife,” _Straits Times_, 25 March 1961, 8.
+(From NewspaperSG)

+[^7]: Ann Wee, “The Women's Charter, 1961: Where We Were Coming From and How We Got There,” in _Singapore Women's Charter: Roles and Responsibilities and Rights in Marriage_, ed.
+Theresa W. Devasahayam.
+(Singapore: Institute of Southeast Asian Studies, 2011) 44–45.
+(From National Library, Singapore, call no. RSING 305.42095957 SIN)&nbsp;

+[^8]: Phyllis Chew, “Blazing a Trail: The Fight for Women’s Rights in Singapore,” _BiblioAsia_ 14, no. 3 (October–December 2018): 32–37.

+[^9]: Chew, “Blazing a Trail”; “We Have Created a New Awakening in Malaya,” _Straits Times_, 11 July 1959, 8.
+(From NewspaperSG)

+[^10]: Leong Wai Kum, “Fifty Years and More of the ‘Women’s Charter’ of Singapore,” _Singapore Journal of Legal Studies_ (July 2008): 4.
+(From JSTOR via NLB’s eResources website)

+[^11]: Evelyn Tu, “Women’s Charter,” _Straits Times_, 14 September 1961, 10.
+(From NewspaperSG)

+[^12]: “New Bill Makes Muslims Happy,” _Straits Times_, 8 October 1956, 7.
+(From NewspaperSG); M. Siraj, “The Syariah Court of Singapore and Its Control of the Divorce Rate,” _Malaya Law Review_ 5, no. 1 (July 1963): 154.
+(From JSTOR via NLB’s eResources website)

+[^13]: M. Siraj, “Recent Changes in the Administration of Muslim Family Law in Malaysia and Singapore,” _International and Comparative Law Quarterly_ 17, no. 1 (January 1968): 228.
+(From JSTOR via NLB’s eResources website)

+[^14]: “Pinang Gazette.
+Tuesday, 11th January, 1887,” _Pinang Gazette and Straits Chronicle_, 11 January 1887, 6.
+(From NewspaerSG)

+[^15]: “Abolition of Mui Tsai,” _Singapore Free Press and Mercantile Advertiser_ (1884–1942), 27 January 1932, 10; “The Mui Tsai Reform,” _Straits Times_, 6 February 1932, 10.
+(From NewspaperSG)

+[^16]: Straits Settlements, _Ordinances Enacted by the Governor of the Straits Settlements with the Advice and Consent of the Legislative Council Thereof in the Year…_ (Singapore: Printed at the Government Printing Office, 1877), 6–8.
+(From National Library, Singapore, call no. RCLOS 348.5957 SGGAS-HWE\])

+[^17]: “Trade Unionism in Malaya,” _Malaya Tribune_, 21 October 1941, 6.
+(From NewspaperSG)&nbsp;

+[^18]: “Pull-Out in Middle 1970’s,” _Straits Times_, 19 July 1967, 1; “All Out by 1971,” _Straits Times_, 17 January 1968, 1 (From NewspaperSG); Parliament of Singapore, First Session of the Second Parliament, vol. 27 of _Parliamentary Debates: Official Report_, 15 July 1968, col. 647, https://sprs.parl.gov.sg/search/#/topic?reportid=004\_19680715\_S0002\_T0002.&nbsp;

+[^19]: “Only 14 Strikes in S’pore–The Lowest Ever,” _Straits Times_, 5 January 1967, 7; “Strikes Here Fizzle Out,” _New Nation_, 19 March 1975, 4.
+(From NewspaperSG) &nbsp;

+[^20]: World Bank Group, “GDP Growth (Annual %) – Singapore,” accessed 12 July 2024. https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG?end=1972&amp;locations=SG&amp;start=1968.